makinacorpus/django_pyoidc/docs/tutorial.rst

 Configuring django_rest_framework
 =================================

-When using OIDC to authenticate an API, things are a little bit different than on a **full stack** website :
+When using OIDC to authenticate an API, things are a little bit different than on a **full stack** website:

 * we do not want to redirect users on login pages, or to manage logout
 * we are receiving OIDC Bearer tokens -- access tokens-- (generated from other clients of the SSO) and the task is mainly to check that this token is valid and extract the user from it.